fniessink/access-modifiers/README.md

 ## Implementation notes

-Both the `privatemethod` and the `protectedmethod` decorator work by looking at the code that is calling the decorator using the inspect module to decide whether it is allowed to call the method.
-Look at the tests to see which scenario's are currently covered.
+Both the `privatemethod` and the `protectedmethod` decorator work by looking at the code that is calling the decorator to decide whether it is allowed to call the method.
+Please look at the tests to see which scenario's are currently covered.

 Unsupported/untested are nested decorators, e.g.: